 Editor’s note: There’s always more to know about sunscreen.
 For more on this important aspect of preventing sun spots, check out The Ultimate SPF Guide.

-Don’t keep your skin in the dark.
-As you age, skin’s natural ability to shed surface dead skin cells declines, and sun spots can become increasingly more visible, leaving skin looking older and duller.
+As you age, the skin’s natural ability to shed surface dead skin cells declines and sun spots can become more visible.
+This can make your skin look dull and less youthful.
 To help brighten up the look of your skin, incorporate peel pads into your nightly skin care routine.
-The L’Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads, which are formulated with glycolic acid, help resurface dull, uneven tone and rough texture to reveal a more youthful-looking complexion.
-Over time, skin tone will look more even.
+The L’Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads, are formulated with glycolic acid and can help resurface dull, uneven tone to reveal a more youthful-looking complexion.
 Wipe a peel pad over your face at night, and remember to apply your broad-spectrum sunscreen in the morning since alpha hydroxy acids like glycolic acid may leave your skin more sensitive to the sun.

 Microdermabrasion can be used to smooth away sun spots on your face and body, per the AAD.
-Studies show this can be quite effective, with one study having half of the patients see their sunspots completely disappear after multiple sessions.
+Studies show this can be quite effective—in one study, half of the patients saw their sunspots completely disappear after multiple sessions.
 After microdermabrasion sessions, your skin may be red, but that will likely go away within hours.

 The AAD names chemical peels as an effective option for fading sun spots on the hands.

 Editor’s note: The AAD points out that sun spots can return, so after trying any of the above options for fading your sun spots, proper sun protection is still a must.